Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Proofs of Theorems and

-First we give the proof of Theorem \ref{thm1} by contradiction.
-The basic idea is to make use of the variational characterization of $\mathcal W_p$ proved in Proposition \ref{prop1}, and conservative properties of the vorticity equation stated in Yudovich's theorem.
+In this section we prove Theorems \ref{thm1} and \ref{thm2}.
+The proofs are mostly based on the variational characterization of $\mathcal W_p$ proved in Proposition \ref{prop1} and conservative properties of the vorticity equation stated in Yudovich's theorem.

 To make the proof clear, we give several lemmas first. \begin{lemma} $\mathcal W_p$ is a bounded subset of $L^\infty(D).$ \end{lemma} \begin{proof} First recall that $\mathcal W_p$ is bounded in $L^{1+\frac{1}{p}}(D)$.
 By $L^p$ estimate and Sobolev embedding theorem $\mathcal G$ is a bounded linear operator from $L^{1+\frac{1}{p}}(D)$ to $L^\infty(D)$, thus for any $w\in\mathcal W_p$ it holds that